Rtlyc/dl-miniproject/README.md

 ## Code

-To run the code, simply open the `dl_miniproject.ipynb` file in the `code` folder with Jupyter Notebook.
+To run the code, simply open the `miniproject.ipynb` file in the `code` folder with Jupyter Notebook.

 ## Results